moeemiso/moeemiso/README.md

  </br>

-If you have any questions, feel free to reach out! 😉
+if you have any questions, feel free to reach out! 😉

 <a href="mailto:lin.christ@northeastern.edu">
  <img align="left" alt="Outlook" width="130" hight="100" src="https://github.com/MikeCodesDotNET/ColoredBadges/blob/4a38660afb7be89a6032218589b4454a1285c7f8/png/social/outlook.png" />